ghobot/blog/_accessories/htc_vive/htc_vive_rig.md

 If the computer does not wake when you use the keyboard or mouse,  press the black power button at the top of the computer.

+### How to use

+Wake the computer by clicking on either keyboard or moving the black mouse.
+Sign in.